 Overnight oats are also the perfect vessel for protein powder as I'm going to show you in this recipe for Vegan Protein Overnight Oats!

-Ingredients You Need for Vegan Protein Overnight Oats
+Ingredients for Vegan Protein Overnight Oats

 These protein overnight oats require just 5 ingredients to make.